Eppo-exp/eppo-docs/docs/building-experiments/metrics/creating-metrics.md

 ### Count Distinct

-Count Distinct leverages SQL's ``COUNT DISTINCT`` to compute a unique average per entity.
+Count Distinct computes the number of unique entities with a non-null event.
 If the fact value is NULL, it is discarded.

-$\frac{\text{Sum of (COUNT DISTINCT of fact value for each unique entity)}}{\text{Number of unique entities assigned}}$
+$\frac{\text{Number of unique entities with an event}{\text{Number of unique entities assigned}}$

-Examples: unique videos watched per user, unique articles viewed per visitor, unique products viewed per user.
+Examples: % of users with a video watch, % of visitors who viewed an article, % of users who entered checkout.

 ### Count